Mylliah/holbertonschool-web_back_end/README.md

         - use ES6 with Node JS with Babel-node
         - use Nodemon to develop faster

+### Requirements
+- Allowed editors: `vi`, `vim`, `emacs`, `Visual Studio Code`
+- All your files will be interpreted/compiled on Ubuntu 20.04 LTS using `node` (version 20.x.x)
+- All your files should end with a new line
+- A `README.md` file, at the root of the folder of the project, is mandatory
+- Your code should use the `js` extension
+- Your code will be tested using `Jest` and the command `npm run test`
+- Your code will be verified against lint using ESLint
+- Your code needs to pass all the tests and lint.
+You can verify the entire project running `npm run full-test`
+- All of your functions/classes must be exported by using this format: `module.exports = myFunction;`
+- You must also send the following files to your repository: `package.json`, `babel.config.js`, `.eslintrc.js` and `database.csv`

 ## * SETUP :

 ### Install NodeJS 20.x.x